MSc Rural Estate Management

 This course is aimed at those people who are wanting to qualify as a Chartered Surveyor specialising in the management of rural land and property.
 As well as agricultural land and woodland, farms and rural estates will often include other types of property; for example, residential dwellings and non-agricultural buildings let to other businesses in addition to water or wilderness.
 They often, therefore, support a diverse range of rural businesses and enterprises including farming, food production, tourism and energy generation.
 In addition the way in which rural land and property is managed also plays a vital role in the health of the natural environment in rural areas, and also in the life of the communities within it.
 Land and rural property managers are therefore required to provide a wide range of advice to not only estate owners, but also farmers, tenants and rural business owners.
 This leads to a varied and interesting career.

-To help prepare you for such a career this course covers a diverse range of subject areas including rural property law, farm and rural estate business management, and the management of the natural environment.
+To help prepare you for such a career this course covers a diverse range of subject areas including rural professional practice, planning and development, valuation, building construction and management, and law.
+You will also develop an essential understanding of sustainability and wider business management to enable you to provide effective advice about farm, estate, and other rural businesses whilst gaining an understanding of the multi-functionality of rural practice.
 Furthermore, due to our partnership with the Royal Institution of Chartered Surveyors (RICS), most of the graduates from this course will go on to complete the RICS 'Assessment of Professional Competence' to qualify as a Chartered Surveyor.
 In addition, the course can also prepare you to become a Fellow of the Central Association of Agricultural Valuers.
+Part-time students already in relevant work may apply for APC registration upon enrolment.

 If you are interested in finding out more about the Royal Institution of Chartered Surveyors (RICS), they have produced this short video highlighting their recent work.